About the Regional Event Fund

 Each applicant must confirm that they meet the eligibility criteria for the Event Development stream, when completing the online Application Form.

-Destination NSW is looking for mature events that have previously received the maximum funding permitted through the Flagship Event stream; and can now present a strategy for future growth that includes the continued development of its tourism potential to drive overnight visitation to the event and surrounding region.
+Destination NSW is looking for mature events that have previously received the maximum funding permitted through the Flagship Event stream; and can now present a strategy for future growth that includes the continued development of its tourism potential to drive The Flagship Event stream of the Regional Event Fund is an open, non-competitive grants program.

-Applications will be assessed using the following criteria:
+Applications will be based on the following assessment criteria:

 Application process